sporp/pico-an-os/README.md

 Hello hello,

-This is a very silly way to make a rasberry pi pico into a Keyboard Macro to boot into your side OS.
+This is a very silly way to make a Rasperry Pi Pico into a Keyboard Macro to boot into your side OS.

 ![Outie](img/outie.jpg)